Trusted Mole: Synopsis

 "He was the outstanding liaison officer of his time.
 He did for Britain in the 1990s what Fitzroy MacLean had done in the 1940s, and in the same turbulent corner of Europe."
 Martin Bell OBE, veteran BBC war correspondent.

-Preamble.
 Trusted Mole is written in two parts covering each of the author's long deployments to Bosnia operating under the nom de guerre Mike Stanley.
-His part-Scottish and part-Serbian ancestry equipped him with linguistic skills and psychological insights into both the Western and Eastern mentalities that collided in the Balkans in the 1990s.
-Furthermore, not only did he speak Serbo-Croatian but he had also studied Russian at Manchester University and in Minsk in the former Soviet Union, further adding to his unique cross-cultural world view.
-He had also been formally trained in psychological warfare and had been involved with the establishment of Britain's post-Cold War arms control organization.
+He was formally trained in psychological warfare and had been involved with the establishment of Britain's post-Cold War arms control organization.
 He had served in Africa training Communist FRELIMO troops for the Mozambiquan government in the late 1980s and had served with the UN in Iraq and Kuwait at the end of the Gulf War.
 All these experiences helped shape his understanding of the complexities of the wars in the Balkans.

 Part One, Baby Blue, covers the years 1992 and 1993, during which he answered formally to two Commanders British Forces (COMBRITFOR) who were based in Divulje Barracks in Split: Brigadier Andrew Cumming and Brigadier Robin Searby.
 'Stanley' was loaned out to the Cheshire's commander, Lieutenant Colonel Bob Stewart, whose battalion was based in Vitez in central Bosnia.
 During this time the author witnessed the bloodshed between Bosnian Muslims and Bosnian Croats whose common enemy was the Bosnian Serb faction.
 Stankovic became increasingly involved in looking after elderly people in the besieged city of Sarajevo, one on behalf of General Sir Mike Jackson.
 He was also involved in the supposed demilitarization of the Srebrenica pocket and early on identified the mortal danger the Muslim population were in.
 He was gagged and ordered to keep quiet about the precarious situation in Srebrenica.
 In the final five months of his first long tour in Bosnia 'Stanley' set up and ran an operation in Sarajevo that monitored, accounted for and reported the distribution of humanitarian aid given to the Bosnian Serb part of Sarajevo.
 In this respect he reported directly to the Head of the UN Department in the Foreign and Commonwealth Office in London.
 His time in Bosnia was characterised as a succession of high intensity mediation and negotiation activities, frequently conducted 'on the fly' in dangerous and difficult circumstances.